Llanyrafon: History

-Built in the late 1950s, Llanyrafon is mainly residential but does include a municipal golf course; 3-star Hotel (Commodore Hotel on Mill Lane - closed in 2011 and now demolished to make way for a new housing development); small shopping precinct known as Llanyrafon Lakeside Shops and the large Boating Lake Park & South Fields.
+Built in the late 1950s, Llanyrafon is mainly residential but does include a municipal golf course; a small shopping precinct known as Llanyrafon Lakeside Shops; and the large Boating Lake Park and South Fields.
 The Boating Lake Park includes (as the name suggests) a large lake which is home to various wildfowl birds such as swans, mallards and moorhens.
-There is also a large adventure playground as well as various football and rugby pitches.
+There is also a large adventure playground as well as football and rugby pitches.
 In recent years, the addition of a skateboarding/roller blading park was made to this area.
 Most recently there has been a re-vamp of the Boating Lake with the addition of an island.

-There is one public house, 'The Crow's Nest', that serves 'pub-grub' food.
+Public transport

-The X24, a major bus service operated by Stagecoach South Wales, runs through Llanyrafon from Cwmbran town centre to Newport.
-Phil Anslow also provides a regular service from Cwmbran town centre to Newport via Llanyrafon as well as service which links Llanyrafon to the town centre.
+The X24, a bus service operated by Stagecoach South Wales, runs through Llanyrafon from Cwmbran town centre to Newport.
+Phil Anslow also provides a regular service from Cwmbran town centre to Newport via Llanyrafon as well as a service which links Llanyrafon to the town centre.